-Thankfully I made it there and back safely, so here’s how to plan a road trip:
+Thankfully I made it from Texas to California and back safely, so here’s how to plan a road trip:

 The first step to planning any trip is to choose a destination that is reachable by car.
 There a tons of different road trips already mapped out to choose from so it all depends on how much you want to drive and what you want to see and do.